 Yes.
 'I Am Malala' is all about Malala Yousafzai, a very strong female.
 She fought for girls' education in Pakistan in the face of great danger.
 'The Girl with the Pearl Earring' by Tracy Chevalier has Griet, a maid who has her own strength and personality in a 17th - century Dutch household.
 'Out of the Dust' has Billie Jo, a girl who endures the Dust Bowl era and tries to keep her family and herself together through difficult times.

-Sure.
-'The Book Thief' by Markus Zusak is a great one.
-It's set during World War II and tells the story from the perspective of a young girl in Nazi Germany.
-Another is 'Code Name Verity' which has a gripping plot about female friendship during the war.
-'Out of the Dust' is also wonderful, dealing with the Dust Bowl era in the United States.
+One of the best is 'The Book Thief' by Markus Zusak.
+It's set during World War II and tells the story from the perspective of a young girl in Germany.
+Another great one is 'Code Name Verity' which has a gripping plot about female friendship during the war.
+'Out of the Dust' by Karen Hesse is also excellent, exploring the Dust Bowl era through the eyes of a young girl.

 The 'In the Country of Men' by Hisham Matar.
 It takes place during the Gaddafi regime in Libya.
 It shows the experiences of a young boy growing up in a politically tense and repressive environment, and how it affects his family and himself.